Mahin-Rajput/Blog_API_withauth/readme.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-If you have any questions or suggestions, feel free to reach out:
+For questions or suggestions, feel free to reach out:

 Mahin Rajput

 GitHub: Mahin-Rajput

-Email: your.email@example.com
+Email: mahinvikasrajput@gmail.com